mdumandag/compact-test/README.md

 old value) over and over.
 The item count of the map is limited to ``100_000`` items.

-The benchmark is parameterized over 2 properties: object kind and object size.
-Object kind represents the kind of the objects that will be written into a map, as ``COMPACT``, ``PORTABLE``, ``IDENTIFIED``, and ``BYTE_ARRAY``.
+The benchmark is parameterized over two properties: object kind and object size.
+Object kind represents the kind of objects that will be written into a map, as ``COMPACT``, ``PORTABLE``, ``IDENTIFIED``, and ``BYTE_ARRAY``.
 Object size controls the number of fields, as described above, and takes the values